Is there anything tastier than a juicy, soft-yet-firm piece of cantaloupe unfurling its delightful flavor on your tongue?

 Of course not!

-And there’s no better reward for the work of planting and growing this tasty melon.
+And there’s no better reward for the work involved in planting and growing this tasty melon.

-If that’s the case, you’re in the right place, because today we’re going to talk about when and how to harvest this delicious melon (Cucumis melo var. reticulatus).
+If that’s the case, you’ve come to the right place, because today we’re going to talk about when and how to harvest this delicious melon (Cucumis melo var. reticulatus).

 Here’s what I’ll cover: